mflowgen/skywater-130nm/README.md

 # Steps
 1. Edit `SKYWATER130_HOME` in `skywater_path.py` to point to the top folder of the skywater-pdk repository.
 2. `python3 generate_rtk_lef.py` copies technology lef file into `rtk-tech.lef`.
 3. First run `python3 generate_lib.py` to copy typical lib file from the PDK.
-Then go into the `generate_db` folder, and follow the steps in its `README.md`, since the copied lib file doesn't work out of the box with commercial tools.
+Then go into the `generate_lib` folder, and follow the steps in its `README.md`, since the copied lib file doesn't work out of the box with commercial tools.
 4. `python3 generate_sc_lef.py` generates `stdcells.lef` by concatenating the lef files for all cells in `SKYWATER130_HOME + '/libraries/sky130_fd_sc_hd/latest/cells/'` into a single file.
 5. Similary `python3 generate_spi.py` generates `stdcells.spi` by concatenating the spice files for all cells.
 6. `python3 generate_cdl.py` generates `stdcells.cdl` by concatenating the cdl files for all cells.